Azure/batch-shipyard/docs/70-batch-shipyard-data-movement.md

 This is particularly useful for progress monitoring or tailing an output.

 ### To Azure Storage
-If you need to egress data from a compute node and persist it on Azure Storage, Batch Shipyard provides the `output_data` property on tasks of a job in `job_specifications`. `source` defines which directory within the task directory to egress data from; if nothing is specified for `source` then
+If you need to egress data from a compute node and persist it to Azure Storage, Batch Shipyard provides the `output_data` property on tasks of a job in `job_specifications`. `source` defines which directory within the task directory to egress data from; if nothing is specified for `source` then